 There are two types of seminars which should be of interest to the graduate student, as follows:

 These are organised, usually on a fortnightly basis, by the Convenor, who is a faculty member of the Department.
 Each session has one speaker and lasts 1.5 hours.
 Notification of each seminar session is disseminated via mass email to all graduate students and on the Department's website.
 Graduate students are encouraged to attend these seminars - PhD students must present a paper (deliver a job talk) in one of them.
 Attendance will be taken by the Convenor.

 2. Graduate Seminar Series (GSS)

 The Graduate Seminar Series or Graduate Students Seminars will be held once a semester, by the Sociology Graduate Students Committee.
 Each session has two to three speakers, who are those in the midst of writing their theses.
-Notification of each seminar session is disseminated via mass email to all graduate students, as well as on Sociology blog and Department's website.
+Notification of each seminar session is disseminated via mass email to all graduate students, and posted on Department's website.
 Graduate students are encouraged to attend these seminars - both Masters and PhD students must present a paper in one of these sessions.
 Attendance will be taken by a member of the Department's Graduate Studies Committee who will attend the seminars.

 Please address enquiries to firstname.lastname@example.org.